swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 This subcommand is to address use cases where an SBOM might need to be created after a build (for example, in a CICD pipeline or using a different version of the toolchain), but calling `swift build` again is undesirable or impossible.

 The subcommand will always emit a warning that the SBOM may not be fully accurate because it only uses the package graph.
+This warning will be emitted as the last line in the command.

 ```
 warning: "`generate-sbom` subcommand creates SBOM(s) based on modules graph only"